Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Name**: `DecayGoal`
 * **Valence Range**: `0-5`
 * **Size**: automatically sets to final reward value
-* **Color**: Not changeable
+* **Color**: Not changeable manually
 * **Decay Onset Delay Range (frames)** (`delays`): `0-Inf` (default `150`)
 * **Decay Rate (frames)** (`changeRates`): `-0.001-Inf` (default `-0.005`, automatically converts to negative values if positive provided)

-Notes: Colour changes (from purple to grey) and a radial-timer depletes over time during decay process.
+Notes: Colour changes (from yellow to grey) and a radial-timer depletes over time during decay process.
 Initial valence can be set with a float passed to the `initialValues` parameter, and valence can be set with a float passed to the `finalValues` parameter.

 ### Episode-Ending Grow Goal